-The decision making pattern of management was the most influencing factor whereas the attitude of the workers was the least influencing factor.
-The quality of labour, freedom of work, better utilization of existing talents, quality of raw materials, appropriate technology, information management system, and freedom of expression were the other critical factors leading to productivity in the enterprises.
+The respondents were asked to rank the factors influencing the productivity measurement in order of their importance.
+The decision making pattern of management was the most influencing factor and the attitude of the workers was the least influencing factor as pointed out by the respondents.
+The quality of labour, freedom to work, better utilization of existing talents, quality of raw materials, appropriate technology, information management system, and freedom of expression were the other critical factors leading to productivity problems in the enterprises under study.

 An evaluation system has both the administrative and developmental objectives.
-Administrative objectives refer the use of system for such decisions as promotion, placement, continuation of service and so on.
-Developmental objectives pertain to the use of the system for identification of strengths and weaknesses.
-The present evaluation and measurement systems restrict promotion and also hinder employees' commitment to productivity.
+Administrative objectives refer to the use of the system for such decisions as promotion, placement, continuation of service and the like.
+Development objectives pertain to the use of the system for identification of strengths and weaknesses.
+The exact role of evaluation can be spelt out once its objectives are identified.
+However, the respondents conceded that the present evaluation and measurement systems restrict promotion and also hinder employees' commitment to productivity.

-The next aspect preferred by the employees was the feed-back system of the evaluation.
-In fact, there was a need to bring about changes in the personnel policies of the enterprises.
-The respondents emphasized to improve productivity, the evaluation results should be communicated to them and their strengths and weaknesses should be identified to them for future improvement.
+The next aspect preferred by the employees was the feedback system of the evaluation.
+In fact, the responses clearly indicated that there was a need to bring about changes in the personnel policies of the enterprises.
+The respondents emphasized that to improve productivity, the evaluation results should be communicated to them and their strengths and weaknesses are indicated to them for future improvement.
 The qualification and experience were the main bases of the existing system of evaluation for promotion.
 The majority of the respondents clearly expressed that there was hardly any provision for learning attitudes and creativity in the evaluation system.
 Similarly, the enterprises also seriously lacked in creating proper work environment and involving employees in problem-solving.